lc-cs-172/fall-2025/assignments/solo/s7/Directions.md

 You can also run pytest under VS code.

-To set up pytest under VS code: visit any .py file and configure `testing` (click on the flask icon) to use pytest.
+To set up pytest under VS code: visit any .py file and configure `testing` (click on the flask icon) to use *pytest* (not unittest).
 To run pytest, click on a little invoke icon (a triangle) at the top of the `testing` section in the left hand pane, or on the banner above the *_test.py file.

 Go to this assignment in [LC-CS-172-Fall-2025](https://classroom.google.com);
 submit your ASCII text files.